NathanielRand/goQuote/README.md

 A simple CLI printing the quote of the day via theysaidso.com API

-Coming Soon:
+Roadmap:
+- (completed) Version flag (-v or --version) to display application version number.
+- (completed) Help flag (-h or --help) to display name, usage, version, author, commands, and global options.
+- (completed) ~~Use flags for keyword quotes (ex: happy, inspire, funny, love)~~
 - Return only the quote and author
 - Use flags to return other metadata
-- (completed) Use flags for keyword quotes (ex: happy, inspire, funny, love)

 ## Installation